CELEBRATING ITS 20TH YEAR! 24 COUNTRIES! 20 STATES!

 by Ronald Rand

-For the past sixteen years I have been traveling with my play and teaching across the globe, experiencing the challenges and joys of performing, when all you can do is trust in the moment and “give over” with complete and utter faith, allowing you to play with harmony – to be fully present.
+For the past twenty years I have been traveling with my play and teaching across the globe, experiencing the challenges and joys of performing, when all you can do is trust in the moment and “give over” with complete and utter faith, allowing you to play with harmony – to be fully present.
 Sharing in the ritual of theater I always feel blessed.

 This past year I was the first American invited to perform in his own play in many years in Minsk at the Palace of Culture, and then invited as the first American artist to appear in the renowned “Voices of History” International Theatre Festival in Vologda, Russia presented by the Ministry of Culture of the Russian Federation, the Theatre Union, and Vologda Region Government.